nhsconnect/CareConnectAPI/pages/explore/api_documents_binary.md

 Binary resources behave slightly differently to all other resources on the RESTful API.
 Specifically, when a read request is made for the binary resource that doesn't explicitly specify the FHIR content types "application/fhir+xml" or "application/fhir+json", then the content should be returned using the content type stated in the resource. e.g. if the content type in the resource is "application/pdf", then the content should be returned as a PDF directly.

-The HL7 specification states that "the intent is that unless specifically requested, the FHIR XML/JSON representation is not returned."
+The HL7 specification states that "the intent is that unless specifically requested, the FHIR XML/JSON representation is not returned".
 This behaviour is implemented in the Reference Implementation and would be expected of any standard implementation.

 ## 1. Read ##